draytonh/FinalProject/README.md

 # FinalProject

 ## Description
 This project looks at differential gene expression in Caucasian females vs. African American females with endometrial cancer.
-Black women have been found to have double the mortality rate of Caucasian females, so it is conceivable that they would have varied gene expression enriched in their tumors.
+African American women have been found to have double the mortality rate of Caucasian females, so it is conceivable that they would have varied gene expression enriched in their tumors.
 This will be written-up in a R Notebook that can be run as a vignette.

-## Datasets
+## Dataset Installation
 Samples were selected from the NIH National Cancer Institute GDC Data Portal and were filtered for White and Black or African American race, not Hispanic or Latino ethnicity.
 The files were filtered to be from the TCGA-UCEC project, the disease type to be cystic, mucinous, or serous neoplasms (as these are clinically more severe malignancies), the experimental strategy as RNA-Seq, and the workflow type as HTSeq-Counts.
+To download files, apply the filteres described above (or utilize the below url), go to each individual file name on the TCGA website, and select download.

 Samples: Black or African American n = 25, Caucasian n = 50